+Medical laboratory technicians typically need an associate’s degree or a postsecondary certificate from a medical laboratory technician school.
 Some states and many employers require MLTs to be licensed.
-They can become licensed by attending an accredited Associate’s Degree program of at least 60 semester hours and then sitting for an exam offered by the Board of Certification of the American Society of Clinical Pathology.
+They can become licensed by attending an accredited Associate’s Degree program of at least 60 semester hours of medical laboratory technician education and then sitting for an exam offered by the Board of Certification of the American Society of Clinical Pathology.
 MLTs can further their careers through a host of specialty certifications.
 After completing a Bachelor of Science Degree in Medical Technology, they can sit for the Medical Lab Scientist/Technologist exam.

 MLTs must be competent in math and science, capable in the use of technology and detail oriented.
 They work closely with needles and precise equipment so manual dexterity is an important trait as is physical stamina.